crabnebula-dev/tauri-fuzz/docs/src/user_guide/manual_fuzzing.md

 We will fuzz a very minimal Tauri application.
 The repository features a minimal example called [`mini-app`](https://github.com/crabnebula-dev/tauri-fuzzer/tree/main/examples/mini-app).
-This example app will be used to showcase how to setup fuzzing with `AppFuzz Runtime`.
+This example app will be used to showcase how to setup fuzzing with `tauri-fuzz`.

 ## Prepare your Tauri App